Radiation-Transport/iWW-GVR/README.md

+# Important warning:
+This module has been updated and integrated into [F4Enix](https://github.com/Radiation-Transport/F4Enix/tree/main) as a submodule.
+Please check F4Enix and its documentation.
+The submodule is found under f4enix.input.ww_gvr.
+All future developments will be done at the F4Enix project.
+This iWW_GVR page will no longer be maintained.

 # iWW-GVR: A tool to manipulate MCNP weight window (WW) and to generate Global Variance Reduction (GVR) parameters

 ![Python Logo](docs/img/WWpic.png "Sample inline image")